 Custom-coded websites are a powerful tool in the hands of those with the technical expertise to harness their potential.

 Cons of Coding over Using a Wordpress Template

 The end result is more time and money invested when you could have breezed through development with a template instead.

-- Time consuming: It takes a lot of time and effort to code from scratch.
-Think about all the features you’d want, like social media integration or custom management solutions — each one demands more time for creation.
 And if you outsource?
 Finding the right fit will take time too, as you sift through online CVs, and conduct interviews.If your company lacks the necessary manpower or budget, templates are a quicker option.

-Using a WordPress Template
+When to Use a WordPress Template

 WordPress is a popular platform for building websites, and each template is backed by years of tweaking and widespread adoption across countless businesses and students.

 Let’s look into pros and cons of using a WordPress template to build a website.

 WordPress templates can be a lifesaver in getting you off the ground.
 They come with the basic functionality and design you need to start building a website, and they can save you hours of work trying to figure things out yourself.